How to see if someone has been snooping on your devices

 You can specifically look at recently installed apps too, but only on iPhones.
 Scroll to the App Library screen (it’ll be to the right of all your home screens), and you’ll see there’s a Recently Added window showing the last apps installed.

 Don’t forget that the latest versions of Android and iOS also keep local logs of device activity, if you’ve enabled the feature.
-Pick Digital Wellbeing and parental controls from Android Settings or Screen Time from iOS Settings.
-There, you can dig in to see which apps have been in use in the past 24 hours or the past few days—if there are apps you don’t remember using, it might be a sign that someone else has been on your phone.
+Pick Digital Wellbeing & parental controls from Android Settings or Screen Time from iOS Settings.
+There, you can dig in to see which apps have been in use over the past 24 hours or the past few days—if there are apps you don’t remember using, it might be a sign that someone else has been on your phone.

 Regardless of your operating system, you’ve got plenty of other options too—open your phone’s gallery app to see recently taken photos, for example, or open your email client and switch to the sent items folder to check if any messages have been sent in your name.
 Apps like YouTube and Netflix let you look back on what you’ve viewed recently as well.